 • 25% of tour price is refunded if cancelled 16-29 days prior to departure

-• 0% of tour price is refunded if cancelled 15 days prior to departure.
+• 0% of tour price is refunded if cancelled less than 16 days prior to departure

-Icelandic Mountain Guides reserve the right to alter tours and itineraries due to weather or road conditions.
+Your guides reserve the right to alter tours and itineraries due to weather or road conditions.
 All programs can be changed or cancelled at any moment during the trip to assure the safety of the clients and staff.
 No responsibility is accepted for losses, expenses due to delays, changes of flights, or other services or because of strikes, accidents, sickness, damage, negligence, weather, war, changes in schedules, or other similar causes.
-Icelandic Mountain Guides does not assume responsibility for accidents or death that can be traced to the participant’s negligence, acts of third parties or exterior circumstances such as weather, natural occurrences, war or other similar causes.

 Have more questions?
 Read our FAQ, or Talk with us